je2mz/zomZomHappyFunZone/playableCharacters/Berzerker.md

   **Damage:** 1d6

   **Description:** All allies within range have advantage and all enemies have disadvantage while intimidated.
+Roll once for damage.
+Each enemy in the area takes the damage individually.
 Intimidation ends at the end of your next turn.

 ## Abilities
   _You have two ability points.
 You may use two ability points per encounter and these points reset after an encounter is completed._